 It’s an impressive property inside and out, with a wide range of amenities, and has the most luxurious suites in the area.
 See details and rates here.

-This well-run, stylish resort is your best bet if you care about service and modern aesthetics and it even has a place to recharge your Tesla at night.
-It’s not right on the beach, but it has a terrific sunset view of the water from the roof deck with bar and there’s a nightly wine happy hour that’s a Kimpton standard.
-As one of the few chain properties on St. Pete Beach, it’s a place to use or earn loyalty points as well.
+This well-run, stylish resort is your best St. Pete Beach bet if you care about boutique hotel service and modern aesthetics and it even has a place to recharge your Tesla at night.
+It’s not right on the beach, but it has a terrific sunset view of the water from the roof deck with bar and it’s a short walk to the sand from across the street.
+Alas, it’s no longer a Kimpton property, so no more earning loyalty points for your stay on this beach with very few chain hotels.

 There’s a nice pool complex and an excellent restaurant on site, plus you’re a short walk from others.
 Half the rooms face toward the sea, but the ones facing the Intercoastal waterway are quieter and get the sunrise.
 See our detailed review of Kimpton Zamora here.